 'In making chips, vast amounts of electricity and pure water are required.
-It is a big challenge for all in the supply chain to reduce their ing into contact with other chemical solu-
+It is a big challenge for all in the supply chain to reduce their consump. tion.'

 Basic conservation is an issue as well.
 "Throughout the long process of making chips, vast amounts of electricity and pure water are required.
 It is a big challenge for all in the supply chain to reduce their consumption," Okamoto said.